-Robert G. Nelson, M.D., Ph.D.
+Robert Geoffrey Nelson, M.D., Ph.D.

-Our goal is to find the causes and identify new and effective treatments to slow the progression or prevent the development of diabetic kidney disease.
+Diabetes is the leading cause of kidney disease worldwide and is a major cause of death and disability.
+Our research goal is to find the causes and identify new and effective treatments to slow the progression or prevent the development of diabetic kidney disease.

 Our lab has worked with the Pima Indians in Arizona since 1986, focusing primarily on the kidney complications of type 2 diabetes mellitus.
-Current activities include identifying biomarkers for diabetic kidney disease and characterizing the structural and functional changes within the kidneys that occur with the development and progression of diabetic kidney disease.
+Current activities include identifying biomarkers and underlying mechanisms for diabetic kidney disease and characterizing the structural and functional changes within the kidneys that occur with the development and progression of diabetic kidney disease.
 Gene expression in kidney tissue and epigenetic modification of gene expression is also a major focus of our work.

 - Ph.D., University of California, Los Angeles, 1998